 |Dispensing Controlled Drugs|

 Controlled Drug (CD) prescription writing requirements:

-To be valid, on top of the normal prescription requirements for prescription only medicines (as required by the Human Medicines Regulations 2012), prescriptions for Schedule 2 and 3 CDs must also contain the following (as outlined in The Misuse of Drugs Regulations 2001):
+To be valid, in addition to the normal prescription requirements for Prescription Only Medicines (as required by the Human Medicines Regulations 2012), prescriptions for Schedule 2 and 3 CDs must also contain the following (as outlined in The Misuse of Drugs Regulations 2001):

-The total quantity or dosage units of the preparation in both words and figures (for liquids, total volume in ml)
+- Total quantity/dosage units of the preparation in both words and figures (for liquids, total volume in ml)

 Medicines Ethics and Practice, published annually by the Royal Pharmaceutical Society, provides further and more detailed guidance on these requirements.

 The Department of Health and Social Care (DHSC) has issued strong recommendations that prescriptions for Schedule 2, 3 and 4 CDs are limited to the quantity necessary for up to 30 days’ treatment.
 Exceptionally, where a prescriber believes that a prescription for a CD should be issued for a longer period he/she may do so where there is a genuine clinical need and it does not pose an unacceptable risk to patient safety.
 Pharmacists can dispense prescriptions ordering more than 30 days’ supply of any Schedule 2, 3 and 4 CDs.

 Prescriptions for Schedule 2, 3 and 4 CDs are only valid for 28 days from the appropriate date (i.e. date of signing unless the prescriber indicates a date before which the CD should not be dispensed).
 Note: a prescriber may forward-date a CD prescription in which case the date of validity is 28 days from the forward-date, or the start date, where specified.

 Prescriptions for Schedule 5 CDs are valid for dispensing for 6 months from the appropriate date.
 For further information on prescription validity, click here.